 - Check battery orientation as per the guide on the inside of the compartment.
 Most people make a very common mistake here while installing the battery making the orientation and flow of the current erroneous.

-- You will see a “+” and “-“sign at the inside of the battery cover that will show how the battery is supposed to be installed.
+- You will see a “+” and “-“sign on the inside of the battery cover that will show how the battery is supposed to be installed.

 - If it is incorrect then remove the battery.
-Flip it over and reinstall to see the remote now working properly.
+Flip it over and reinstall it to see if the remote now working properly.

 - There may be visible corrosion on the battery contacts as well which has always been an issue common for all types of garage remotes.

 - Corrosion prevents the battery from making good contact rendering the remote unusable.

 - Therefore, if you see any sign of corrosion at the battery contacts inside your battery compartment you will have to scrape it off using a razor blade or a small flat head screwdriver.